kobynet/MediaRssSharp/README.md

 Media Rss parser according to http://www.rssboard.org/media-rss

-This parser is a fork of Foovanadil [MediaRss](http://mediarss.codeplex.com) alpha release.
+This parser is a fork of Foovanadil(Brad Cunningham) [MediaRss](http://mediarss.codeplex.com) alpha release.

 The project is based on the syndication model object in .NET and is a set of libraries to read/write Media Rss files.